-If coming from Faro Airport, participants need to take a bus that leaves from the airport and stops at the train station.
-The bus is called Próximo and the number 16 makes that connection, the ticket should be about 2,35€ (+ info click here or for the timetable click here - but the information is only presented in Portuguese).
+If coming from Faro Airport, participants need to take a bus (Aerobus) that leaves from the airport and stops at the Albufeira bus station.
+The Aerobus, the bus number 56 from Vamus Algarve makes that connection (+ info click here and select Aerobus or for the timetable click here).

 Another option we recommed is that you take an Uber, or similar service, from the airport directly to our Field Station.
-The costs are around $30 \in to 42 \in (depending on the service availability)$ .
+The costs are around 30€ to 42€ (depending on the service availability).